baruben/lab1-git-race-baruben/README.md

 - **Volume Mounting**: Source code changes are immediately reflected in the container
 - **Health Checks**: Built-in health monitoring via Spring Boot Actuator
 - **Development Tools**: Includes wget for health checks and debugging utilities

-## 🔧 Development

-### Adding New Features

-1. **Controllers**: Add new endpoints in the controller package
-2. **Templates**: Add new Thymeleaf templates in `src/main/resources/templates/`
-3. **Tests**: Add corresponding tests in the test package
-4. **Configuration**: Update `application.properties` for new settings

-### Code Style

-- Use modern Kotlin features (constructor injection, data classes)
-- Follow Spring Boot best practices
-- Write comprehensive tests for all functionality
-- Use descriptive test method names with backticks

 ## 📊 Monitoring